mfarzami/plant-database-website/design-plan/design-journey.md

 Display detail/all PHP:
 create empty array
-for each entry in relationships where id = id of plant being displayed add add id to the array
+for each entry in relationships where id = id of plant being displayed add tag_id to the array display tags depending on whether their tag id is in the array
 ```

 ### Accessibility Audit (Final Submission)